Mortgages on investment properties

 Leveraging means building up equity in one house, then using the equity to buy the next property and building up equity again.
 Then repeating.
 However, this strategy does require you to be comfortable with carrying high levels of debt.

-The bright-line test is used to determine if you are required to pay tax on the profit If you buy and sell a residential investment property within five years.
+The bright-line test is used to determine if you are required to pay tax on the profit If you buy and sell a residential investment property within a certain timeframe.
 Only one property is able to qualify as your main home.
 Any additional properties you own could be subject to the bright-line test when you sell.

 Should I stick with the same lender as my home loan?